cs3216/cs3216.github.io/coursework/mobile/index.md

 do.
 You should not be building an application just because you need to submit this assignment.

-You should choose an application that fully utilises the potential of the platform.
+You should choose an application that fully utilizes the potential of the platform.
 In CS3216 (and life in general), execution matters.
 Choosing the most suitable platform for your application is part of execution.
 Thus, we expect you to come up with a good reason as to why